heymanshudeepSingh/success_center/readme.md

 ## Tests
+### Pytest Testing
+This is the current way to run unit test, to run tests `pytest -n auto`
+### Legacy Testing
 Run tests with `python manage.py test`.

 To skip Selenium (browser page tests, which can run slow/take a while), use the command `python manage.py test --exclude-tag=functional`.

+Note: To run in parallel (multi-threading): `python manage.py test --parallel`

+### Chrome driver install
+We found this `https://stackoverflow.com/a/62023168` which seems promising and will be added to script in the future.

 ## Deployment and Hosting